chrisidso/NHLExpansionDraftSimulator/README.md

     the season.
 These players are probably callups late in the season and can have weird stats.
 2) calc_base_stats - sums the +/- stats for the players on each team and calculates the mean and std over all the teams.
+Does this with the PS stat and the Ztot stat too.
 Uses this later to evaluate the results of the draft.
 3) calc_player_value - evaluates the players using their +/- and PTS stats.
 Score for each player is recorded in the Ztot variable.
 Ztot = Z-score(+/-) + Z-score(PTS) for each player.